sysofwan/ha-triones/README.md

 ```

 ## Setup
-After installation, you should find Triones under the Configration -> Integrations -> Add integration.
+After installation, you should find Triones under the Configuration -> Integrations -> Add integration.

-The stup step includes discovery which will list out all Triones lights discovered.
+The setup step includes discovery which will list out all Triones lights discovered.
 The setup will validate connection by toggling the selected light.
 Make sure your light is in-sight to validate this.

 The setup needs to be repeated for each light.

 ## Features
 1. Discovery: Automatically discover Triones based lights without manually hunting for Bluetooth MAC address
 2. On/Off/RGB/Brightness support
-3. Live state polling: External control (i.e. IR remote) state changes will reflect in Home Assitant
+3. Live state polling: External control (i.e. IR remote) state changes will reflect in Home Assistant
 4. Emulated RGB brightness: Supports adjusting brightness of RGB lights
 5. Multiple light support